BULL RUN, VA

 approached the batteries from the right in plain view.

-Griffin charged his guns with canister and trained them on the
+Griffin charged his guns with canister and trained them on

 advancing line, when Maj.
 Barry, chief of artillery, assured